kseniiatuholukova/insurance-cross-sell-prediction/README.md

     $ pip install -r requirements.txt

 Run the application from terminal.

     $ python app.py

-In order to check the model performance on the saved test set and write out predicted values to a .csv file, run the following code.
-Any other random sample from <a href="https://www.kaggle.com/anmolkumar/health-insurance-cross-sell-prediction?select=train.csv">the dataset</a> can be saved in /app/data/val.csv and tested.
+In order to get predicted values and check the model performance on the saved test set, run the following code.

     import csv
     import json